FairRootGroup/FairSoft/README.md

 # FairSoft

-This repository contain the installation routines of all the external software needed to compile and use FairRoot.
+This repository contains the installation routines of all the external software needed to compile and use FairRoot.
 To simplify the installation procedure of all these packages we provide a set of scripts which will automatically download, unpack, configure, build‚ and install